nloncke/kepler-flare-project/README.md

        	     a flare), plus any initial results from above.

 	    Figures to include: a full Kepler lightcurve showing flares, close-up of "yes", "no" and "maybe" flagged flares, screen shot of flareshow vetting plot window?

+21 Apr 2014: Run through iris classifier with real flare data: compare accuracy against test set (split 200 labelled data in half).
+Write additional formatter to add labels to the data to feed into classifier.
+Update often!

 22 Apr 2014: Revised draft due.
 As above, but with results from classifier and initial conclusions.